FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 - If an opponent took a Torifuda from a player's side, the player passes their turn to their next teammate.

 ## Competitive Karuta (競技かるた - *Kyougi Karuta*)
+[Competitive Karuta](/en/uta-garuta/ogura-hyakunin-isshu/competitive-karuta) is a full-fledged competition held under the rules set by the All Japan Karuta Association.

+It is characterized by using only 50 Torifuda, which is half of what is used in "Scatter and Pick up"(however, all 100 Yomifuda are read).

+# Other Games using Hyakunin Isshu Karuta
 ## Mubeyama Karuta (むべ山かるた)
 [Mubeyama Karuta](/en/uta-garuta/ogura-hyakunin-isshu/mubeyama-karuta) is a bingo-style gambling game that was very popular from the mid-Edo period to the Meiji period.

-The torifuda is divided equally between a preset number of players, who then arrange them neatly in rows.
+The torifuda are divided equally between a preset number of players, who then arrange them neatly in rows.
 The reader reads the Yomifuda, and the player must then check their cards if they have the corresponding Torifuda.
 If they do, they flip it face-down.
 A player is paid points for either completing a row of Torifuda, or flipping a Torifuda of special "yaku" poems, which contain certain words.

 The game is named after a "yaku" poem in the game, which is written by Fun'ya no Yasuhide: